NEM-3 Frequently Asked Questions

 What changes can be made to submitted applications that have NEM-2 eligibility after the sunset period without losing NEM-2 status?

+You are allowed one set of changes to a pending application under Rule 21 Fast Track.
 It is normal to change the specific equipment in the application because the models you intended to use may no longer be available.
 For Fast Track review, equipment substitutions can be made as long as the system size does not increase at all and does not decrease by more than 20%.
-You cannot change the point of interconnection without withdrawing the application and resubmitting it.
+You cannot change the point of interconnection without withdrawing the application and resubmitting.
 See Table F-1 in Rule 21.
 Systems going through Detailed Study do not have such clear lines for material modifications, but the basic measure is whether a change will cause the utility to re-study the project.
+Under Fast Track, the utilities may be lenient about allowing multiple rounds of changes in limited circumstances, but we cannot count on that.

 If you meet the deadline for the submittal of the interconnection application, how long do you have to start construction or complete the project without losing the grandfathered position?

-The system must have final electrical clearance from the local jurisdiction by three years from the date of application submittal.
+The system must have final electrical clearance from the local jurisdiction by three years after April 14, 2023.
 The start of construction does not help.
 It has to be the final building permit.

-What is grandfathered if a customer submits a complete application before the transition date?
+What is grandfathered if a customer submitted a complete application before the transition date?

 What about customers who expand by less than 10% after April?
 Do they stay under their current plan?